 However, in 2023, customers expect tailored experiences that are personalized to their needs.
 They want messaging to be consistent whenever and wherever they engage with a brand.
-To truly delight customers and stand out from the competition, you must provide an omnichannel experience over a multichannel one.
-This involves integrating all of your channels to create a seamless customer experience, successfully leading customers through the buying funnel.
+To truly delight customers and stand out from the competition, you need to provide an omnichannel experience over a multichannel one.
+This involves integrating all of your channels to create a seamless customer experience.

 Starbucks uses omnichannel marketing to seamlessly guide customers through online and offline experiences, and, ultimately, into their stores.
 Website visitors unlock special rewards by downloading the Starbucks app, which encourages customers to collect these rewards in-store.
 Three channels work in unison to achieve a single goal: increase sales.

 Omnichannel marketing gets more complex when you throw different personas into the mix.
 However, with a bit of thought and creativity, it’s easy to apply an omnichannel approach to your business marketing.

 Here are five simple steps to delivering a consistent omnichannel experience for your customers.

 It’s impossible to deliver a consistent omnichannel experience if you don’t know your brand identity: what you do, why, how, and for whom.

 Start by defining your brand identity.
 Write down three adjectives that you want customers to associate with your brand.
 If you’re a car manufacturer, this might be “Reliable, safe, durable”.
 Alternatively, if you sell B2B software, your adjectives might be “Essential, innovative, easy-to-use”.